JARUS-QM/casex/docs/source/examples/example2_model_comparison.rst

 angle of 25 degrees.

 .. literalinclude:: ../../../examples/example2_model_comparison.py
-    :lines: 53-71
+    :lines: 63-71

 And finally, we redo the computations are 65 degree impact angle.

 .. literalinclude:: ../../../examples/example2_model_comparison.py
-    :lines: 74-76
+    :lines: 74-77

-Note that `p` now is a 2 dimensional list, with different computations along the first axis and the 5 different outputs from the critical area model along the second axis.
+Note that `p` now is a 2 dimensional list, with different computations along the first axis and the five different outputs from the critical area model along the second dimension.
 Since in this example we are only interested in the total critical area, all use of `p` is on the form `p[x][0]`.

 The result of the computations are shown in the figure below.

-*Text explaining the output*

 .. image:: images/example_2.png

+There is a noticable difference between the models.
+Please see Appendix B in Annex F :cite:`JARUS_AnexF` for more details on the varoius models.